marioosh-net/rester-sublime-http-client/README.md

-response_group_clean    | `false` | If indicating a specific response_group, close all other views in that group on each response. request_focus           | `false` | Return focus to the request view after displaying the response. body_only               | `false` | When writing the response to the buffer, do not include headers.
+response_group_clean    | `false` | If indicating a specific response_group, close all other views in that group on each response. request_focus           | `false` | Return focus to the request view after displaying the response. body_only               | `false` | When writing the response to the buffer, do not include headers. headers_only            | `false` | When writing the response to the buffer, do include only headers without body.
+This option has a higher priority than `body_only`.

 #### Side-by-Side Mode